ItEndsWithTens/Quinstance/README.txt

 First, you'll need to make the func_instance entity available in your editor.

-Included in the 'extra' directory is an FGD you can load into Jackhammer, or any other editor that supports the same FGD format.
-TrenchBroom is not among them, but a TB-ready entity definition can be found in func_instance.fgd.
-Open the file in a text editor, copy the TrenchBroom section into
+Included in the 'extra' directory are two files to help with this.
+Users of Jackhammer can just add func_instance.fgd to the Game Data Files list in the Tools|Options "Game Profiles" tab.

+If you prefer TrenchBroom, you'll need to do a little extra work: at the bottom of func_instance.fgd is a TB-ready entity definition.
+Copy the block into

     TrenchBroom/Resources/Defs/Quake.fgd

 and remove the leading '//' comment tokens.
 Restart TrenchBroom and you should have a new entity in the context menu's Create Point Entity|Func section.

+Finally, anyone using NetRadiant will be able to make use of func_instance.ent, which can simply be copied into the q1.game/id1 directory of your installation.

-Please do note that I haven't extensively tested my entity definition block with TrenchBroom!
-Comments and suggestions welcome.
+Please do note that I haven't been able to extensively test the use of these entity definitions in TrenchBroom or NetRadiant!
+Comments, suggestions, and of course bug reports are always welcome.

 Next is compiler setup.